About the academic internship program at Tiffin University

 Identify a faculty member in your major who is willing to be your faculty internship supervisor.

-Ask the Director of Internships for information on existing internship sites.
+Ask the Internship Coordinator for your school for information on existing internship sites.

 Investigate other sites that appeal to you.
 With your faculty supervisor’s permission you may be able to do this on your own.
 Perhaps you know of an agency or business in your hometown where you would like to work.
 Feel free to make that first contact.